Uganda Entry Requirements

 Passport

-Must be valid for at least six (6) months from the date of entry.
-Must have at least one blank visa page.
+Must be valid 6 months beyond arrival date and contain at least one blank page.

 Tips for Smooth Entry